samsquire/ideas4/README.md

 Work out the rule that caused everything to be selected based on user input such as an if statement like as a debugger condition or relation or mapping, then generate a query that matches that part of the data structure.

-Allow highlighted items to be sorted and mapped the graph visually.
+Allow highlighted items to be sorted overall or independently.

+For example if I have a complicated hierarchy of objects, I can select subitems of collections but retain references to the path that I used to get those items

 # 35. Nearest operator